william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 ![Douglas Fir ONLY Pond Value over years](/assets/DouglasFirOnlyPrices.jpeg)

-Finally, after normalizing both Total Yearly Pond Value and Total Yearly Douglas Fir **only** Pond Value, we see that the scale of change is nearly the same.
-In fact, they are so similar that we had to increase the width of the Douglas Fir line in order to make it stand out.
+Finally, after normalizing both Total Yearly Pond Value and Total Yearly Douglas Fir Pond Value, we see that the scale of change is very similar.
 (The normalizing process we used was to divide each year's price by the average of all the years).

 Figure 6:

 ![Overlay without legend, I couldn't get it to work](/assets/OverlayWithoutLegend.jpeg)

-We assess that the extra increase in price at the apex of the housing bubble and the extra decrease in price at the nadir of the housing bubble are due to the fact that Douglas Fir is an indispensable and mass-logged species.
+We assess that the extra increase in price of Douglas Fir at the apex of the housing bubble and the extra decrease in price at the nadir of the housing bubble are due to the fact that Douglas Fir is an indispensable and mass-logged species.
 Thus, during peak construction demand, you can never have enough, whereas when the housing boom ended, you will always have too much.
-Otherwise, the change in price is not statstically too significantly different between just the Douglas Fir and the Aggregate Species Totals.
+Otherwise, the difference in the changes in price between Douglas Fir and the Aggregate Species' Totals is not so drastic as to warrant further investigation.

 ### Reflections